 Inequalities in vaccination uptake are evidenced by the ONS research which identified third vaccination rates were lower in those who lived in deprived areas, those who identified as being from a non-white ethnic minority, worked outside the home for five or more days a week, or who had previously been infected with Covid-19 (using information from survey visits between 21 February and 20 March 2022).

-The last spring vaccination appointments will be offered on 30 June 2023.
+The last spring vaccination appointments were offered on 30 June 2023.
 COVID-19 vaccinations for everyone who was aged 5 on or before 31 August 2022 will also end after that date, following recent advice from the JCVI (the Joint Committee on Vaccination and Immunisation).
 After 30 June, the NHS offer will become more targeted to those at increased risk, usually during seasonal campaigns.

 This means for the strategic provision, services will need to ensure that targeted communication campaigns are produced to promote the vaccine to those most at risk in our local community.
 Service provision should take into account the latest variant data and guidance from the MHRA (Medicines & Healthcare products